 The Apprentice’s Role

-Working Hours: The required working hours will be 30-40 hours per week, Monday to Friday, between the hours of 8am to 5pm.
+Working Hours: You will be working 30 – 40 hours per week, ranging between the hours of 8am-4.30pm/5pm, Monday to Friday.
 Specific shifts will be negotiated with the school.
 This would be term time only (38 weeks) starting September 2018.

-Wages: £140.00 per week, based on a 40 hour week.
-Any additional hours worked over 40 hours per week will be paid at the National Minimum Wage depending on age.
+Wages: £148.00 per week.
+Any overtime above the 40 hours per week, will be paid at the appropriate national minimum wage depending on age.

 Holiday: 28 days holiday entitlement (including bank holidays) will be paid each year, during the course of your apprenticeship.

 Contact Details: If you have any queries please contact us on either this email address email@example.com or call us on 01752 332442.

 Sparkwell All Saints Primary are passionate that every child is unique, their individuality is valued and the best education is provided for them.
 Their commitment is to ensure excellence in a nurturing, happy, inclusive learning environment both inside and out.
 Through a creative and stimulating enquiry-based curriculum, including Forest School learning, we develop each child’s key skills in speaking and listening, reading, writing, mathematics and technology, inspired by the children’s interests, the local community, business links and the wider world.